-''' Stream A stream or T.
+stream A stream or T.

-Stream A stream or T.
+stream A stream or T.

 type One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

+database A database object.
+This will default to default-database.

-result The added stream. '''
+result The added stream.

 Removes the supplied stream stream from the recording broadcast stream for the SQL recording type specified by type on database which defaults to default-database. type must be one of :commands, :results, or :both, defaulting to :commands, depending on whether the stream is to be added for recording SQL commands, results or both.